 Another afternoon, V pointed to a circle of kids closing in, suddenly breaking out into shouts.
 “They are trying to catch a bird with bare hands”, said V. “That’s impossible.
 The bird will fly off!”
 I interjected.
 I was proven wrong.
 The group caught their quarry.Laughing at my dismayed look, V explained, “The birds get so scared by the noise that they just freeze.
 It is very easy to catch them.”

-Growing up in the city, I have been mollycoddled and spoilt to the hilt.
-Like most city kids are.
-Ensconced in the comforts provided by parents, and society, it is difficult to imagine a child attack an animal (although stray dogs do pack in on the former).
-So, to witness the entire generation engage in trapping, killing and rejoicing at a catch of almost 293 birds within a mere span of 3 days was troubling.
-Where does one draw the line between culture and conservation?
+To witness the entire generation engage in trapping, killing and rejoicing at a catch of almost 293 birds within a mere span of 3 days got me thinking: Where does one draw the line between culture and conservation?
+Who should draw the line?
 Does labeling a region as a ‘global biodiversity hotspot’ or a ‘wildlife sanctuary’ solve the problem?
-How do we stop the tides of extinction from wiping out wildlife and remain sensitive to local sentiment sat the same time?
+How do we stop the tides of extinction from wiping out wildlife and remain sensitive to local sentiments at the same time?
 And is the day when all the birds will vanish and the forest will fall silent closer than we imagine it to be…